 I have an Email Gateway error that says Invalid Mail Server Password.

-A persistent Email Gateway error that says Invalid Mail Server Password means that the information in the password field of the support mailbox configured in the Mailboxes table of Oracle Service Cloud does not match the actual password information for that account.
+A persistent Email Gateway error that says Invalid Mail Server Password means that the information in the password field of the support mailbox configured in the Mailboxes table of Oracle B2C Service does not match the actual password information for that account.
 When the error occurs due to a password failure the error messages will continue until the password is fixed.
 However, intermittent or self correcting errors of this type can typically be ignored.
 In the event that intermittent errors occurr with frequency, additional investigation may be required.

 Note: Errors are reported in the Error Log.
 If your staff profile has the System Error Log box enabled on the Administration tab, you will receive error notifications in your Communication Center.
 For more information on the Error Log, refer to Answer ID 1853: Error Log and System Error notifications.

-If your POP3 account password has recently been changed, update the entry in the mailboxes table in Oracle Service Cloud to match.
+If your POP3 account password has recently been changed, update the entry in the mailboxes table in Oracle B2C Service to match.
 Then techmail should once again be able to log into the mailbox and process messages without difficulty.

 If you reset the password on both the POP account and in the Mailboxes table and you still get the 'Invalid Mail Server Password' error message, try verifying the login by another method.
 You can do this with a standard telnet client using the steps below: